Upload new images. The image library for this site will open in a new window.

 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

-Debra Hess Norris instructs participants in a four-day workshop on photograph preservation sponsored by the Iziko Museums of South Africa and The Andrew W. Mellon Foundation.
+Debra Hess Norris instructs participants in a four-day workshop on photograph preservation sponsored by the Iziko Museums of South Africa and the Mellon Foundation.

 A compiled list of online art conservation resources is available here.